 Certificate of Completion

-The BASE™ training consists of 4 modules.
-For students who want a certificate of completion for the entire training and wish to become a designated BASE™ practitioner, 4 consultations (group or individual) with Dave and 4 personal experiential sessions in addition to the 4 modules are required.
+The BASE™ training consists of 3 modules.
+For students who want a certificate of completion for the entire training and wish to become a designated BASE™ practitioner, 3 consultations are required.
+One individual consult needs to be with Dave.
+The other 2 can be individual or group (Dave will offer a group consultation at each module or a small group online can be arranged amongst several students.
+3 personal experiential sessions in addition to the 3 modules are required.
 Cost of consultations and experiential sessions are in addition to training costs.

 Liability Insurance